dominique-vassard/incirrina-devops/README.md

 # SETUP "Incirrina" infrastructure
 This repository contains the recipes to create a VM and configure environment required for the Incirrina project, the Kwanko data driven counsellor.

+## TODOs
+- There's still problem with the user 'recom'
+- Flask is not properly installed
+- Manage virtual environment (?)

 ## Requirements
 Vagrant
 Ansible